Ferry Italy to Croatia

 Car ferry Italy to Croatia

-If you are travelling by car there are 3 possible travel route, which are Bari to Dubrovnik, Ancona to Zadar or Ancona to Split, these car ferry routes operate year-round, in the winter season twice a week in the summer season 4 or more times a week, all 3 are operated by Jadrolinija, the route Ancona to Split is also operated by SNAV during the summer season, some years SNAV has been using a traditional car ferry for the route, other years they have operated the route with a fast ferry/catamaran jet.
+If you are travelling by car there are 3 possible travel routes, Bari to Dubrovnik, Ancona to Zadar or Ancona to Split, these car ferry routes operate year-round, in the winter season twice a week in the summer season 4 or more times a week, all 3 are operated by Jadrolinija.
+The route Ancona to Split is also operated by SNAV during the summer season, some years SNAV has been using a traditional car ferry for the route, other years they have operated the route with a fast ferry/catamaran jet.

 Italian ports with ferry to Croatia

-The company Triestelines used to operate a Hydrofoil / fast ferry connection from Trieste to Porec, Rovinj and Pula, the line has now been taken over by Libertylines which are schedule to operate the line from 2020:
+The company Triestelines used to operate a Hydrofoil/fast ferry connection from Trieste to Porec, Rovinj and Pula, the line has now been taken over by Libertylines which are scheduled to operate the line from 2020: